ralch/website/README.md

 ## Getting Started

 The website is implemented by using `react` and `react-static`.
+First you can install all dependencies:

-In order to start development you should perform the following commands:
+In order to
+start development you should perform the following commands:

 ```